-Rather than giving up, give yourself the go-ahead to build a life by your rules.
+Rather than giving up, give yourself the go-ahead to build a life and body by your rules.

 In fact, together we’re going to figure out what those “rules” even look like for you.
 (To be honest, they’re more like really effective guidelines.)

 My specialty is working as your partner, to ask all the right, pertinent questions to fill in the blanks and shine a light into the dark corners you may not be looking in.
-Together, we identify exactly what the issue is, what’s really holding you back, and how to move forward.
+Together, we identify exactly what the issue is, get to the root of what’s really holding you back, and clarify how to move forward.

-No matter where you’re at with life and job stuff, we’ll figure out why things feel so hard and make the future so much simpler.
+No matter where you’re at with life and fitness stuff, we’ll figure out why things feel so hard and make the future so much simpler.

-Speaking Engagements: Not just another boring speech, but a sharing of ideas, with an entirely new energy.
+Speaking & Workshops: Not just another boring talk or training, but a sharing of ideas, with an entirely new energy.
 Learn more.

 But is this for me?

-If you’re here, it likely is.
-Listen, I work with a lot of women, and a lot of women all across the board – from age 25 to 55, working, stay-at-home mom, single, coupled, totally independent, part of a close-knit family, gay, straight, fit, not-fit, well-off, on a budget.
-My clients don’t fit a specific niche or demographic, and frankly, I like it that way.
+If you’re here, and you identify as a womxn, it likely is.
+Listen, I work with a lot of womxn, and a lot of womxn all across the board – from age 25 to 55, working, stay-at-home mom, single, coupled, totally independent, part of a close-knit family, gay, straight, trans, fit, not-fit, well-off, on a budget.
+My clients don’t always fit into a box, and frankly – that’s what this is all about.

 There’s not always a common goal, but there is always a common thread.
-Every woman I work with is thinking to herself something along the lines of:
+Every woman I work with has thought to herself something along the lines of:

 “What’s keeping me so stuck?”